WHY SHOOTERS OFTEN SHOOT LOW AND TO THE LEFT

 So what is the average home defender to do, to counter shooting low and to the left in real life threat situations?

 Using a two handed grip might help, but that is doubtful.
-As per the NYPD's extensive SOP 9 study of thousands of Police combat cases, Officers with an occasional exception, fired with the strong hand.
+Per the NYPD's extensive SOP 9 study of thousands of Police combat cases, Officers with an occasional exception, fired with the strong hand.

-You might practice, practice, practice until you reach the skill level of SWAT type shooters, but most can't or won't.
+You might practice and practice until you reach the skill level of a "SWAT" shooter, but most can't or won't.

-You will find that you have a strong and level shooting platform with no twist around to the left and no muzzle dive.
+A good option is to use the P&S grip which provides a natural, and strong and level shooting platform with no twisting around to the left and no muzzle dive.

 Use your go back button to return to the prior page, or click here for the index.